Resources for Parents

 - Teach spatial words: on, under, next to

-- Practice requesting: more, help
+- Practice requesting: more, help, all done

 - Model words like go, stop, crash